-Manhole Cover Art Contest-The Spokane Arts Commission and the City of Spokane Wastewater Management Department congratulated Clair Mattes, a seventh grader at Shaw Middle School in 2011.
-Claire was the winner of the student-designed manhole cover contest that has supplied covers used in scheduled maintenance repairs throughout the City of Spokane since summer 2012.
-Claire's manhole cover design was selected from over 600 entries by members of the staff of Wastewater Management, Spokane Arts Commission, and community representatives.
+The Spokane Arts Commission and the WWM Department congratulated Clair Mattes, a seventh grader at Shaw Middle School who was a winner of the student designed manhole cover content.
+Claire's manhole cover design was selected from over 600 entries by members of the staff of WWM, Spokane Arts Commission, and community representatives.

-Pledge Campaign- The pledge campaign was designed to encourage and support behavioral changes after an individual learns about stormwater issues.
-The pledge campaign has been used at three Summer Parkways events, CCASL Science Fair, Leaf Fall Festival, neighborhood movie night, at various Public Library Displays, and other public events.
-The quality and wide variation of pledges show that Spokane residents understand stormwater issues and are willing to be a part of the solution.
+Pledge Campaign: The pledge campaign was designed to encourage and support behavioral changes after an individual learns about stormwater issues.
+The pledge campaign was used at various public events such as Summer Parkways events, CCASL

+Science Fair, Leaf Fall Festival, neighborhood movie night, at various Public Library Displays, and other public events.
+The quality and wide variation of pledges illustrate that Spokane residents understand stormwater issues and are willing to be a part of the solution.

-- Ordinances Public involvement is a required component of the ordinance process.
+Ordinances: Public involvement is a required component of the ordinance process.
 Involvement of any interested member of the public is encouraged through workshops, open houses and a formal public comment period.
-Ordinances passed as a requirement of the Permit include Spokane Municipal Code (SMC) Sections 17D.060 Stormwater Facilities and 17D.090 Erosion and Sediment Control. - PCB-free Purchasing Ordinance Polychlorinated biphenyls (PCBs) are a manmade, cardinogenic chemical that has been detected in low concentrations across the globe, including in City stormwater and wastewater.
+Ordinances adopted as a requirement of the Permit include Spokane Municipal Code (SMC) Sections 17D.060 Stormwater Facilities and 17D.090 Erosion and Sediment Control.

+PCB-free Purchasing Ordinance: Polychlorinated biphenyls (PCBs) are a man-made, cardinogenic chemical that has been detected in low concentrations across the globe, including City stormwater and wastewater.
 PCBs are entering the sewer systems through a multitude of products as well as legacy contamination.
-In an effort to reduce the sources of PCBs, the City passed on ordinance requiring City departments to purchase products and packaging that do not contain PCBs unless it is not cost-effective or technically feasible to do so.
+In an effort to reduce the sources of PCBs, the City adopted an ordinance requiring City departments to purchase products and packaging that do not contain PCBs unless it is not cost-effective or technically feasible to do so.
 Cost-effective means that the product does not increase the price by more than 25%.
-Ordinance C35099 is included in Appendix A.

-2.3 Illicit Discharge Detection & Elimination (\$5.B.3)
+2.3 Illicit Discharge Detection & Elimination

 - Maintain a storm sewer system map of the MS4, showing the location of all known and new connections to the MS4 authorized or approved by the Permittee; all known outfalls; the names and locations of all waters of the state that receive discharges from those outfalls; and areas served by discharges to ground.
-Update the map information periodically as needed. - Implement an ordinance or similar regulatory mechanism that effectively prohibits nonstormwater discharges into the MS4. - Publicize a hotline for reporting of spills or other illicit discharges.
+Update the map information periodically as needed. - Implement an ordinance or similar regulatory mechanism that effectively prohibits non-stormwater discharges into the MS4.

+- Publicize a hotline for reporting of spills or other illicit discharges.
 Track illicit discharge reports and actions taken in response to calls. - Implement an ongoing program to detect and remove illicit connections, discharges, and improper disposal, including any spills not under the purview of another responding authority, into municipal separate storm sewers (MS4s) owned or operated by the Permittee. - Implement procedures for IDDE program evaluation and assessment, including tracking the number and type of spills or illicit discharges identified, inspections made and any feedback received from public education efforts. - Provide appropriate training to staff on identification and reporting of illicit discharges.

-The City of Spokane's Illicit Discharge Detection and Elimination (IDDE) program is administered by the Wastewater Management Department.
-In addition to meeting the requirements established by Ecology, this document describes how the City of Spokane uses local knowledge and available resources in systematically identifying, responding, and removing illicit discharges.
-We also work to inform both the public and our own municipal employees to take proactive measures in reducing if not avoiding illicit discharges.
+The City of Spokane's Illicit Discharge Detection and Elimination (IDDE) program is administered by the WWM Department.
+In addition to meeting the requirements established by Ecology, this describes how the City uses local knowledge and available resources in systematically identifying, responding, and removing illicit discharges.
+We also work to inform the public and municipal employees to take proactive measures in reducing, if not avoiding, illicit discharges.
 It is our aim to develop and continually improve our IDDE program in order to benefit and contribute to other community-wide water resources-based programs, such as public education, storm water management, stream restoration, and pollution prevention.

-The Basics of Illicit Discharge
+2.3.2 The Basics of Illicit Discharge